xAlisher/logos-docs/docs/storage/get-started/run-logos-storage-node.md

 5. Confirm the downloaded file is present at the destination path and matches the original.
 You can also check the content is in local storage by CID:

     ```sh
+    # Confirm the download is a byte-for-byte copy of the original (both files are static):
+    diff "$(pwd)/hello.txt" "$(pwd)/hello-destination.txt" && echo "match"
+    # And confirm the content is in local storage by CID:
     logoscore call storage_module exists "$(cat cid.txt)"
     # returns true
     ```